psdwizzard/Plex---Eye-Overlay/README.md

 # Eye Image Overlay Application
+Backup is not currently working.
+Use it at your own risk.
+I am not responsible for any damage done to your Plex server.
 An application that detects eyes in images and overlays googly eyes on them for humorous effect.

 ![Googly Eyes Example](docs/examples.jpg)